Parallel and Perpendicular Lines

 A useful way to help you identify the different types is to look at your definition each time until you’re comfortable with these concepts.
 If the lines do something the definition says they cannot, or if they do not have something that the definition requires, then you can more easily identify the lines.

 I hope this was helpful.
-To check out more of our videos please subscribe!
 See you next time!